 Redirect [status] URL-path URL

-• The status is optional and is usually a number indicating the HTTP status code you want to deliver to the browser.
-You can use the word permanent in the place of 301, or temp in the place of 302.
-If not provided, then 302 will be used as the default.
+or it won’t work.
+Everything is case sensitive. - The status is optional and is usually a number indicating the HTTP status code you want to deliver to the browser.
+You can use the word

-• The URL-path is required and is always a path relative to the site root, not the location of the .htaccess file.
+will be used as the default. - The URL-path is required and is always a path relative to the site root, not the location of the

-• The URL is required and is either a path relative to the site root, assuming the redirect is within the same site, or an absolute URL if the redirect points to another site.
+file. - The URL is required and is either a path relative to the site root, assuming the redirect is within the same site, or an absolute URL if the redirect points to another site.

 Redirect a Single Page